Should kids get an allowance? We'll look at the pros and cons of giving a child allowance, plus helpful allowance tips.

 In a chore-based allowance system, kids who aren't motivated by money to complete chores are actually going to face a way worse consequence than having no money to spend.

-The consequence becomes your child not learning how to manage money because they don't ever have any.
+The consequence is your child not learning how to manage money because they don't ever have any.

 And before you think this couldn't possibly be a problem because every child is motivated by earning money, I can tell you for certain that I've heard from some parents that their child is not.